-In North America, United States land rig count and drilling activity continued to grow, led by the shift to oil and liquids-rich plays.
-This shift remains unabated and has provided further opportunities to expand pricing in select basins.
+In North America, the United States land rig count and horizontal drilling activity have continued to grow, led by a shift to oil and liquids-rich shale basins because of supportive commodity prices and attractive economics for our customers.
 We believe that natural gas drilling activity could be under pressure in the near-term until the oversupply situation is corrected; however, any reduction in natural gas drilling may be more than offset by an increase in liquids-directed activity.
-Our first quarter 2011 Gulf of Mexico business remained muted, but the recent issuances of drilling permits by the Bureau of Ocean Energy Management, Regulation and Enforcement (BOE) suggest that activity levels may increase, possibly in the second half of 2011.
-Despite uncertainty about natural gas fundamentals and the Gulf of Mexico recovery, we believe our current North America revenues and margins are likely sustainable through the remainder of 2011.
+Our second quarter 2011 Gulf of Mexico business has improved somewhat due to the recent issuances of drilling permits by the Bureau of Ocean Energy Management, Regulation and Enforcement (BOE); however, unless the pace of further permitting improves, there is risk the recovery in the Gulf of Mexico could stall in the second half of 2011.
+See "Business Environment and Results of Operations," Note 7 to the consolidated financial statements, Part II, Item 1.
+"Legal Proceedings," and Part II, Item 1(a), "Risk Factors."
+Despite uncertainty about natural gas fundamentals and the Gulf of Mexico recovery, we believe our current North America revenue and margins are likely sustainable through the remainder of 2011.

-Outside of North America, first quarter of 2011 revenue increased from the prior year, while our operating income declined due to highly competitive pricing in several markets.
-Our operations in Egypt were disrupted and all customer activity in Libya has ceased due to the recently imposed United States and European sanctions against Libya.
+Outside of North America, second quarter of 2011 revenue increased from the prior year, while our operating income declined due to highly competitive service pricing in several markets.
+Our operations in Egypt are recovering from the turmoil experienced in the first quarter, while all customer activity in Libya has ceased due to the recently imposed United States and European sanctions against Libya.
 The geopolitical outlook in North Africa remains uncertain.
-However, oil fundamentals remain positive, and as supply disruptions stemming from the political unrest in Libya and other countries continue to exert pressure on the industry's overall production capacity, we expect that some of our customers will increase activity in the second half of the year.
-Despite the events that have transpired and the impact of lower pricing negotiated during the downturn, we expect that activity increases throughout the year will lead to a more pronounced margin improvement by the latter half of 2011 or the early part of 2012.
+Some of our customers have indicated, however, that they plan to increase their production capabilities in areas outside of North Africa and we expect that this, driven by improved oil price and demand fundamentals, will contribute to activity increases in the second half of the year.
+Despite the events that have transpired and the impact of lower service pricing negotiated during the worldwide recession, we expect that activity increases throughout the year will lead to margin improvement by the latter half of 2011 or the early part of 2012.

-As we announced last quarter, we are executing several key initiatives in 2011.
+We are executing several key initiatives in 2011.
 These initiatives involve increasing manufacturing production in the Eastern Hemisphere and improving service delivery in North America.
-Costs related to these efforts, which are included under "Corporate and other" on our condensed consolidated statements of operations, impacted our results by approximately \$0.01 per diluted share in the first quarter of 2011.
-We expect that costs associated with these initiatives will impact second quarter 2011 results by approximately \$0.01 to \$0.02 per share.
+Costs related to these efforts, which are included under "Corporate and other" on our condensed consolidated statements of operations, impacted our results by approximately \$0.01 per diluted share in each of the first two quarters of 2011.
+We expect that costs associated with these initiatives will impact third quarter 2011 results by approximately \$0.02 per diluted share.